presnick/ProgramsInformationPeople/_sources/Sort/Optionalreverseparameter.rst

 .. note::

     This is a situation where it is convenient to use the keyword mechanism for providing optional parameters.
-It is possible to provide the value True for the reverse parameter without naming that parameter, but then we would have to provide values for the second and third parameters as well rather than allowing the default parameters to be used.
-We would have had to write ``sorted(L2, None, None, True)``.
+It is possible to provide the value True for the reverse parameter without naming that parameter, but then we would have to provide a value for the second parameter as well, rather than allowing the default parameter value to be used.
+We would have had to write ``sorted(L2, None, True)``.
 That's a lot harder for humans to read and understand.